pgulutzan/descriptive-sql-style-guide/style.md

 They're unambiguous.
 Using only singular names means you do not need to determine how to pluralize nouns.
 Ex: Does a "Person" object go into a "Persons" relation or a "People" one?
 How about an "Octopus" object?
 Octopuses?
 Octopi?
 Octopodes?
 Straightforward 4GL Translation.
 Singular names allow you to directly translate from 4GL objects to database relations.
 You may need to remove some underscores and switch to camel case but the name translation will always be straight forward.
-Ex: team_member unambigously becomes the class TeamMember in Java or the variable team_member in Python."</p>
+Ex: team_member unambiguously becomes the class TeamMember in Java or the variable team_member in Python."</p>

 <p>Keller says: "At first glance, it’s natural to think of a collection of objects in the plural.
 A group of several individuals or companies would be Customers.
 Therefore, a table (being a collection of objects) should be named in the plural.
 An individual row in that table would be a single customer.
 The ISO/IEC naming principles, while dated, recommend pluralized table names and singular column names.